Refinitiv/refinitiv-ui/documents/src/pages/elements/tree-select.md

   }
 ];
 const firstNode = treeSelect.treeManager.getTreeNodes()[0]; // get the item at index number 0.
-node0.label = 'DZ'; // edit label property which this will reflect to the component.
+firstNode.label = 'DZ'; // edit label property which this will reflect to the component.
 ```

 ## CSS Variables